StackVista/stackstate-docs/configure/telemetry/data-sources/elasticsearch.md

 ---
-description: How to retrieve and work with data from a custom Elasticsearch data source in StackState
+description: Retrieve data from a custom Elasticsearch data source
 ---

 # Elasticsearch